ExtraBB/deglaze/common/ingredients/seeds-nuts-and-dried-fruits/Canned Chestnuts.md

 ## Description

 Canned chestnuts are peeled, cooked chestnuts preserved in syrup or water.
-They are used in Korean desserts, rice dishes, and as a snack.
+They are commonly used in desserts, rice dishes, and as a snack.

 ## How to use

-- Added to rice (bam-bap)
+- Added to rice
 - Used in desserts and sweet soups
 - Eaten as a snack